Red-Rock-Robotics-3006/AMES2023/README.md

-# AMES 2023
+# AMES2023

-Source code of FRC team 3006 for the 2023 AMES competition
+Source code of FRC team 3006 for the 2023 AMES competition.

-More to come later